sautee/sautee.github.io/_posts/2020-05-13-productceo.md

 I've been in similar conversations.

-In my opinion '**Product Manager is the CEO of the product**' encapsulates the responsibility of the role in the fewest words.
+In my opinion _'Product Manager is the CEO of the product'_ encapsulates the responsibility of the role in the fewest words.

-However the term 'CEO' is weighty and could leave room for the role to be misunderstood as one with simply more authority than with responsibility.
+However the term 'CEO' could leave room for the role to be misunderstood as one with simply more authority than responsibility.